Skip to content

 AD propagation

-After the reboot, allow a few minutes for the name change to replicate through Active Directory before using the new name for remote connections.
+After the reboot, allow a few minutes for the change to replicate through Active Directory before connecting to the new name.
+The old name may still resolve from DNS caches in the meantime — ipconfig /flushdns on the connecting machine helps.

 Verify After Reboot